 Homocysteine is converted into other amino acids via one of two pathways:

-- where homocysteine is converted to the amino acid methionine through folate (B9), and vitamin B12,
+- Homocysteine is converted to the amino acid methionine through folate (B9), and vitamin B12,

-- or vitamin B6 that converts homocysteine into the amino acid cysteine.
+- Vitamin B6 converts homocysteine into the amino acid cysteine.

 Similar to what is observed with vitamin C, suboptimal levels of vitamin B6 are associated with a faster rate of cognitive decline over a 4-year period.